 How Kratom Works In Your Body

-A good quality kratom dose will take effect in just a couple of minutes, with full effects being achieved in as little as 15 minutes.
+A good quality kratom dose will take effect in 30-40 minutes, with full effects being achieved in 1 hour (check out my recommended kratom vendor list).

-The effects of kratom in a single dose are quite short lived, with a return to normal within a couple of hours.
-But at higher doses, or taking multiple doses, the experience can go on indefinitely, but may be for up to 8 hours, with peak experience reached within about an hour.
+The effects of kratom in a single dose are quite short-lived, with a return to normal within a couple of hours.
+But at higher doses, or taking multiple doses, the experience can go on indefinitely, but may be for up to 6 hours, with peak experience reached within about an hour.

 How Long Does Kratom Stay In Your System?